 - Coughing/sneezing or other close contact with a Coronavirus infected person.
-Close contact means being within six feet of the infected person for a prolonged period of time.
+Close contact means being within six feet of the infected person for at least 15 minutes.

 - Through respiratory spray produced when an infected person sneezes or coughs.
 This spray can land in the mouths or noses of people nearby, as well as being inhaled into the lungs.

 Although not common, COVID-19 may also be spread by touching items or surfaces that has had contact with an infected person and then touching your mouth, eyes or nose.

 To prevent illness, the CDC recommends individuals and families follow everyday preventive measures: